Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Riviana Foods, Inc. Certificate, 1970

-Common Stock Certificate: Riviana Foods Inc. certifies that Gerlach & Company is owner of one hundred shares, June 12, 1970.
+Common Stock Certificate: Riviana Foods Inc. certifies that Gerlach & Company is the owner of one hundred shares, June 12, 1970.

 Railroad Companies.
 Material, 1970s, 1992